redog/git-init/README.md

 The helper expects your token in the `GITHUB_ACCESS_TOKEN` environment variable whenever Git needs authentication.
 Avoid setting `user.github.token` in any git configuration; credentials are provided dynamically by the helper.

+### mkrepo.sh

+With the access token set in the environemnt this script create a GitHub repository and initialize it locally.